Gold Creek Homestead Precinct

 Suburban Land Agency formed a community and stakeholder engagement panel to inform a Precinct Development Brief.
 The Precinct Development Brief includes five themes to guide development of the site: a new place with a long past; a caring inclusive place; a rural oasis; sustainability; and ongoing considerations.

-Lendlease has developed a preliminary plan for the site to reflect these themes.
+Lendlease has developed a design masterplan for the site to reflect these themes.

-Community engagement will be conducted in three phases:
+Community engagement has been conducted in three phases:

-The first (current) phase of community engagement will provide scope for community feedback on the plan and any potential facilities, activities and partnerships that could deliver a vibrant intergenerational precinct.
+The first phase of community engagement provided scope for community feedback on the plan and any potential facilities, activities and partnerships that could deliver a vibrant intergenerational precinct.

-This feedback will guide the development of a concept plan with proposed facilities, activities and partnerships for the precinct.
+This feedback guided the development of a concept plan with proposed facilities, activities and partnerships for the precinct.

-The second phase of community engagement will present the concept plan and provide the opportunity for feedback to further refine the plan and inform activation of the site.
+The second phase of community engagement presented the concept plan and provides the opportunity for feedback to further refine the plan and inform activation of the site.

-The final third phase of community engagement will be undertaken prior to Development Approval lodgement.
+The third phase of community engagement presented the Pre Development Application Plan and explored activation of the site in more detail.
+Refinement was undertaken prior to Development Approval lodgement.

-Careful engagement and planning will ensure cultural heritage is preserved.
+Careful engagement and planning is ensuring cultural heritage is preserved.